Langona hirsuta

 Langona hirsuta is a species of jumping spider in the genus Langona that lives in South Africa.
 It was first described in 2011 by Charles Haddad and Wanda Wesołowska.
-The spider is large with a carapace between 2 and 3.7 mm long and a abdomen between 1.9 and 4.4 mm long.
+The spider is large with a carapace between 2 and 3.7 mm long and an abdomen between 1.9 and 4.4 mm long.
 The female is significantly larger than the male, particularly in the abdomen, which is also wider and a lighter brown.
 The male has very hairy pedipalps, after which it is named.
 It has the toothless chelicerae typical of the genus, and a single appendage, or apophysis, on the palpal tibia.
 The length of the apophysis helps to distinguish it from other spiders in the genus.
 It lives in semi-arid climates.

 Taxonomy

 Langona hirsuta is a jumping spider that was first described by Wanda Wesołowska and Charles Haddad in 2011.
 It isone of over 500 species identified by the Polish arachnologist Wesołowska during her career.
 The species was placed in the genus Langona, first described by Eugène Simon in 1901.
 It was listed in the subtribe Aelurillina in the tribe Aelurillini by Wayne Maddison in 2015.
 These were allocated to the clade Saltafresia.
 In 2017, the genus was grouped with nine other genera of jumping spiders under the name Aelurillines.
 It is particularly closely related to the genus Aelurillus, after which the group is named.
 Haddad and Wesołowska saw the position of the species in Aelurillina as uncertain as it has many features that were not found in other spiders, even genera other than Langona.
 The name of the species is based on a Latin word meaning hairy, and relates to the hairy pedipalps of the male.